mattwoz/RoboND-Perception-Project/writeup.md

 Glue mis-identified as "soap" and "soap2" misidentified as glue.

 ### Wrap-Up
 Overall the model I generated for identification worked pretty well.
 The code established in the lab exercises 1-3 translated well into the project.
-I did have change a few parameters and added an additional function to eliminate the side tables from the view of the pr2 robot.
+I did change a few parameters and added an additional function to eliminate the side tables from the view of the pr2 robot.

 To eliminate the side tables I simply added another passthrough filter in the Y direction as follows:
 ```